mpusch88/ReleaseWatcher/README.md

 ## Context

-This project uses <https://github.com/mpoon/gpt-repository-loader> to maintain up to date code context for use with ChatGPT and GPT4.
+This project uses a modified version of  <https://github.com/mpoon/gpt-repository-loader> to maintain up to date code context for use with ChatGPT and GPT4.

 Example command: